 The doublet phenomenon occurs in most languages.

 Often a result of chronologically separate borrowings from two related languages, doublets tend to have different phonological forms but the same etymological root.
 The synonymous pairs usually diverge in meaning, or register, at least to some extent.
-For example, English abdominal and belly are such doublets, the former being a more specialized medical term, with Germanic belly, c.
-1200, preceding the Latin borrowing abdominal, c.
+For example, English abdominal and belly are such doublets, the former being a more specialized medical term, while Germanic belly, c.
+1200, precedes the Latin borrowing abdominal, c.
 1550s.

 Latin and Greek medical terms tend to combine elements from either language.
 In fact, the essential part of such a medical term is called the combining form, which is the sum of the term’s root and a combining vowel that links the root to the term’s another root or suffix.